julian-englert/AWS_Zulip_bot/README.md

 ![schematic](schematic.png)

-In order create your own bot, first create a new AWS S3 bucket where you upload a *.txt* with the content to be posted as well as *counter.txt*
+In order create your own bot, first create a new AWS S3 bucket where you upload a *.txt* with the content to be posted as well as *counter.txt* with its value set to 0.

 Download the *.zip* in this repository and edit *lambda_function.py*.
 Then replace the *zuliprc* file with the one for your bot, downloaded from Zulip.